 Sec.
 4.05.
-City manager; appointment; qualifications; componential
+City manager; appointment; qualifications; compensation.

-The city commission shall appoint a city manager who shall be the actininistrative head of the municipal government answerable to and under the direction and supervision of the city commission, and he or she shall hold office at the pleasure of the city commission.
-He or she shall receive succompensation as the city commission may by resolution fix and determine, and shall furnish such board at the city commission may require.
-He or she shall be chosen solely on the basis of his or her executive and admisistrative qualifications, without regard to his or her political belief, shall be over the age of twenty- ne (21) years, chall reside in be a permanent resident of the city during his or her term of office, but he or she need not be a resident of the city or state at the time of his or her appointment.
-A city manager shall serve the city or a fully me basis.
+The city commission shall appoint a city manager who shall be the administrative head of the municipal government answerable to and under the direction and supervision of the city commission, and he or she shall hold office at the pleasure of the city commission.
+He or she shall receive such compensation as the city commission may by resolution fix and determine, and shall furnish such bond as the city commission may require.
+He or she shall be chosen solely on the basis of his or her executive and administrative qualifications, without regard to his or her political belief, shall be over the age of twenty-one (21) years, shall reside in be a permanent resident of the city during his or her term of office, but he or she need not be a resident of the city or state at the time of his or her appointment.
+A city manager shall serve the city on a full-time basis.
 He or she shall not be or become engaged in any other occupation.
-He or she shall not serve on any committee, board, or as an officer of any enterprise, compensated or not, while in the city's arvice, the of by approval of the city commission by resolution.
+He or she shall not serve on any committee, board, or as an officer of any enterprise, compensated or not, while in the city's service, except by approval of the city commission by resolution.

 Clean Amendment Language: Sec.
 4.05.
-City managers apprentment; qualifications; compensation.
+City manager; appointment; qualifications; compensation.

-The city commistion shall popoint a city manager who shall be the administrative head of the municipal government answerable mand onder the direction and supervision of the city commission, and he or she shall hold office at the pleasure of the city commission.
+The city commission shall appoint a city manager who shall be the administrative head of the municipal government answerable to and under the direction and supervision of the city commission, and he or she shall hold office at the pleasure of the city commission.
 He or she shall receive such compensation as the city commission may by resolution fix and determine, and shall furnish such bond as the city commission may require.
 He or she shall be chosen solely on the basis of his or her executive and administrative qualifications, without regard to his or her political belief, shall be over the age of twenty-one (21) years, shall be a permanent resident of the city during his or her term of office, but he or she need not be a resident of the city or state at the time of his or her appointment.
 A city manager shall serve the city on a full-time basis.
 He or she shall not be or become engaged in any other occupation.
 He or she shall not serve on any committee, board, or as an officer of any enterprise, compensated or not, while in the city's service, except by approval of the city commission by resolution.